Rogelio Frigerio: Minister of Interior, Public Works and Housing

 The Ministry of Interior, Public Works and Housing, began a process to provide autonomy to the provinces by restoring resources and moving towards the strengthening of subnational governments.
 In that sense, Frigerio reached essential agreements in order to implement regulations to promote a new resource distribution scheme to strengthen federalism.
-Along these lines, he promoted the signing of the Fiscal Consensus that reimbursed to 22 provinces the 15% of Co-participation that the Nation had withheld since 1992.
-Also, the increase in direct transfers of resources to the provinces that passed 40% of the federal collection in 2015 to 49.8% in 2019.
-This helped the fiscal situation improve significantly: by 2015 only eight provinces showed a positive financial result.
+Along these lines, he promoted the signing of the Fiscal Consensus that reimbursed 22 provinces the 15% of Co-participation that the Nation had withheld since 1992.
+Also, the increase in direct transfers of resources to the provinces, which passed 40% of the federal collection in 2015 to 49.8% in 2019.
+This helped the fiscal situation improve significantly: by 2015, only eight provinces showed a positive financial result.
 Three years later, 18 provinces exhibited surpluses.

 From an institutional point of view, an agenda focused on increasing levels of transparency, electoral equity and strengthening institutions was defined.
-In that sense, progress was made in the adoption of fundamental laws such as Law on Access to Public Information; Law on the financing of political parties; Mandatory Presidential Debate Law; Parity Law on lists; Presidential Transition Law (half penalty) and Interest Management Regulation Law (half penalty).
-The approval of decrees to increase the democratization of political representation was promoted, such as Presidential Decree 259/2019 which eliminated the possibility of the so-called “collecting lists”.
+In that sense, progress was made in the adoption of fundamental laws such as the Law on Access to Public Information, the Law on the financing of political parties, the Mandatory Presidential Debate Law, the Parity Law on lists, the Presidential Transition Law (half penalty) and the Interest Management Regulation Law (half penalty).
+The approval of decrees to increase the democratization of political representation was promoted, such as Presidential Decree 259/2019, which eliminated the possibility of the so-called “collecting lists”.

 Frigerio participated and presented the Argentine position in the following conferences: United Nations Conference on Housing and Sustainable Urban Development Habitat III; 58th Annual Meeting of the Board of Governors of the Inter-American Development Bank (IDB) and the 32nd Annual Meeting of the Board of Governors of the Inter-American Investment Corporation (IIC); Business Forum “Intelligent Integration with the World: Promoting Regional Economies and Infrastructure Investment”; III Ibero-American Forum of Mayors, within the framework of the Annual Meeting of the Board of Governors of the IDB; High-Level Meeting “Integrity for good governance in Latin America and the Caribbean: from commitments to actions (OECD); China-Latin America and Caribbean Investment Exchange (CLACIE) Meeting, Beijing, China; XXII China-LAC Business Summit, Zhuhai.

 Personal life

-He is married to the lawyer Victoria Costoya with whom he has two children called Máximo and Delfina.
+He is married to the lawyer Victoria Costoya, with whom he has two children called Máximo and Delfina.